Earthaven Ecovillage Experience Week

 Resilient Community and Regenerative Culture

-Earthaven and other successful ecovillages and land-based endeavors (both rural and urban)
+- Learn about successful ecovillages and land-based endeavors (both rural and urban).

-The three-legged stool of sustainability—the social, environmental, and economic factors necessary for sustainable projects to succeed
+- Work with the three-legged stool of sustainability — the social, environmental, and economic factors necessary for sustainable projects to succeed.

 In addition to classes, discussions, and activities, you’ll enjoy meals and rituals with community members as well as the option to participate in yoga, meditation, and hiking.